Mike Napoli

-Michael Anthony Napoli (born October 31, 1981) is an American former professional baseball first baseman and catcher who is currently the first base coach for the Chicago Cubs of Major League Baseball (MLB).
+Michael Anthony Napoli (born October 31, 1981) is an American former professional baseball first baseman and catcher who is currently serving as the assistant bench coach for the Cincinnati Reds of Major League Baseball (MLB).

 He was selected in the 17th round (500th overall) of the 2000 Major League Baseball Draft, then played in MLB for the Los Angeles Angels of Anaheim, Texas Rangers, Boston Red Sox, and Cleveland Indians.
-Up to 2013, Napoli was primarily a catcher.
+Napoli was primarily a catcher from 2005 to 2012, before spending the remainder of his career as a first baseman and designated hitter.
 He holds the all-time single-season records for most strikeouts by both a Red Sox player and an Indians player.
 In 2009 he led all American League catchers in errors, and in 2016 he led all AL first basemen in errors.

 Early life

 Born in Hollywood, Florida, Napoli attended Charles W. Flanagan High School in Pembroke Pines, Florida.
 He signed a letter of intent to play college baseball for Louisiana State, but instead signed with the Anaheim Angels after being selected in the 17th round (500th overall) of the 2000 Major League Baseball Draft.